 Most of the polymers around us are made up of a hydrocarbon backbone.
-A Hydrocarbon backbone is a long chain of linked carbon and hydrogen atoms, possible due to the tetravalent nature of carbon.
+A hydrocarbon backbone is a long chain of linked carbon and hydrogen atoms, possibly due to the tetravalent nature of carbon.

-A few examples of a hydrocarbon backbone polymer are polypropylene, polybutylene, and polystyrene.
+A few examples of hydrocarbon backbone polymers are polypropylene, polybutylene and polystyrene.
 Also, there are polymers which, instead of carbon, have other elements in their backbone.
-For example, Nylon, contains nitrogen atoms in the repeated unit backbone.
+For example, nylon contains nitrogen atoms in the repeated unit backbone.

 Types of Polymers

-On the basis of the type of the backbone chain, polymers can be divided into:
+On the basis of the type of backbone chain, polymers can be divided into

 On the basis of their synthesis:

-The polymers which are degraded and decayed by microorganisms like bacteria are known as biodegradable polymers.
-These types of polymers are used in surgical bandages, capsule coatings and in surgery.
-For example, Poly hydroxybutyrate co vel [PHBV]
+Polymers which are degraded and decayed by microorganisms, like bacteria, are known as biodegradable polymers.
+These types of polymers are used in surgical bandages, capsule coatings, etc. For example, poly hydroxybutyrate co vel [PHBV]